pulibrary/hanami_demo/README.md

          1. modify any link_to to include the `route.` in front of the name and make sure the route is named in `config/routes.rb`
          1. change and flash messages `notice` to `flash[:notice]`
       1. make changes to make th tests pass
-   1. Choose another action and repeat until you have done all the actions
+   1. Choose another action and repeat until you have done all the actions.
+Remember for a form you need both the form show and   form submit actions